thejamesgore/Personal-Projects/README.md

 Has been a great learning experience so far and I have lots more to add progressively overtime.

-## bin
+## sandbox
 --------

-Where projects go to die.
+Where I can experiment with different technologies and implement different featuers before putting into a main project.
 I've likely built and trashed 5-10 side projects so far, that were created while working on larger ones, to isolate and understand functinality/concepts I've been learning to a greater degree.
 They can be considered as testing environments however some have potential to be interesting full blown projects themselves.

-All of those that make it to the bin do so as they're incomplete/for testing - and of those that do, some get trashed and lost forever.
+All of those that make it to the sandbox do so as they're incomplete/for testing - and of those that do, some get trashed and not uploaded to github.

 The intent is to eventually flesh out the ones that survive as my skills develop over time.